itteco/iframely/docs/API.md

 [Iframely Gateway](http://iframely.com/gateway) merges various semantics into fields with unified consistent naming keys, so you can reliably use them in your app (if they are present, of course).

-Iframely API returns `meta` object that may contain the following keys at the moment:
+Iframely API returns `meta` object that may contain the following fields at the moment:

 ### General meta: